stulp/dmpbbo/README.md

 with evolution strategies, in particular the optimization of the parameters of dynamical movement primitives.

+A PDF tutorial on these topics (generated with Doxygen) is available at https://github.com/stulp/dmpbbo/blob/master/docs/tutorial.pdf

+The complete HTML doxygen documentation is at: http://perso.ensta-paristech.fr/~stulp/dmpbbo/

 # For whom?

 This library may be useful for you if you